US pursuing third oil tanker near Venezuela, officials say

 WASHINGTON - The US Coast Guard is pursuing an oil tanker in international waters near Venezuela, officials told Reuters on Dec 21, in what would be the second such operation

-second such operationthis weekend and the third in less than a week.
+second such operationthis weekend and the third in less than two weeks if successful.

+“The United States Guard is in active pursuit of a sanctioned dark fleet vessel that is part of Venezuela’s illegal sanctions evasion,” a US official said.
+“It is flying a false flag and under a judicial seizure order.”

+Another official said the tanker was under sanctions, but added that it had not been boarded so far and that interceptions can take different forms – including sailing or flying close to vessels of concern.

-One of the officials said the tanker was under sanctions.
-The officials, who were speaking on the condition of anonymity, did not give a specific location for the operation.
+The officials, who were speaking on the condition of anonymity, did not give a specific location for the operation or name the vessel being pursued.

 The White House did not immediately respond to a request for comment on Dec 21.

-The White House’s National Economic Council director, Mr Kevin Hassett, said on Dec 21 that the first two oil tankers seized were operating on the black market and providing oil to sanctioned countries.
+The first two oil tankers seized were operating on the black market and providing oil to countries under sanctions, Mr Kevin Hassett, director of the White House’s National Economic Council, said in a TV interview on Dec 21.